 As I said before, I can’t tell you how many times I’ve consulted with people who are frustrated because this was their 5th attempt at maintaining a leaner physique.
 Many times, the solution is not a new behavior, strategy, dietary approach, eating schedule, macronutrient breakdown, refeed schedule, or satiating food tactic (drink water, and eat a fibrous salad before your main meal and make sure to chew your food slowly!).
 Rather, the solution is accepting the fact that perhaps even with new habits well established, you may have to accept that maintaining 8% if you are a guy or 15% body fat if you are a gal (or whatever number you just can’t seem to hold into) isn’t in the cards for you as a “walk around physique”.

 It’s cliché, but there is truth in the saying that the definition of insanity is “doing the same thing over and over again and expecting different results.”
 Acceptance is the elephant in the room.
-There is absolutely nothing wrong with walking around at 15% bodyfat for a guy or 24% bodyfat for a gal, or even a bit higher.
+From a health and fitness perspective there is absolutely nothing wrong with walking around at 15% bodyfat for a guy or 24% bodyfat for a gal, or even a fair bit higher.
 If you have a healthy body fat level, and you are training hard and making progress you are doing it right.
 If you are constantly struggling mentally and physically to achieve a low level of body fat that has proven time and time again to not be maintainable, that is unhealthy, mentally and physically.